 The lake is the karst water level, the water level in the lake rises and falls with the groundwater level.
 This is simply a result of the physical law of the communicating vessels.
 If the lake is well above normal, it will obviously only be filled when the karst water level rises sharply.
 As soon as it sinks again, it dries out again, one speaks of an episodic lake .
 If it is only slightly above the normal level of the karst water level, in the range of the seasonal fluctuations, it will fill and empty in most years, except perhaps in particularly dry or particularly wet years.
 Then one speaks of a seasonal lake , the most common form of karst lake.
 If the lake is in the normal range, it is filled all year round, only the lake level fluctuates.

-In English often the word turlough is used for karst lake.
-This name is Gaelic, and describes the typical karst lakes of Ireland, especially in Galway.
+In English, the word turlough is often used for karst lake.
+This name is Gaelic and describes the typical karst lakes of Ireland, especially in Galway.
 Turlough is actually just the Gaelic translation of karst lake, tuar lough means dry lake.
 This term also found its way into the scientific literature (Waltham & Lowe: Dictionary of the Karst, p.
 38).
 Although numerous sources state that turloughs only exist in Ireland and Wales, this is obviously nonsense.
 This is simply because karst lakes are called karst lakes and not turloughs where the inhabitants do not speak Gaelic.